gonalvarez05/Diamonds-Project/README.md

 ## **Steps**

-- Explore the dataset with pandas
+- Explore the dataset with pandas.
 - Analyse the statistical values.
 - Graphics with seaborn matplotlib for categorical and numerical variables.
 - Hypothesis testing grouping variables.